romeric/Fastor/README.md

 - [Blitz++'s tensor module](http://blitz.sourceforge.net/): Dense linear algebra framework for up to rank 11 tensors
 - [TiledArray](https://github.com/ValeevGroup/tiledarray): Massively parallel arbitrary rank block sparse tensor algebra framework based on Eigen
 - [Cyclops Tensor Framework](https://github.com/solomonik/ctf): Distributed memory arbitrary rank sparse tensor algebra framework

-- Some of Fastor's routines do not fall back to scalar code on non-SIMD architectures.
-This is only true for some basic BLAS type routines and not for tensor contraction procedures.
-In particular you need to have an AVX enabled micro-architecture for it to run, i.e. starting from Intel Sandy-Bridge or AMD Bulldozer generation onwards.
-Extension to support more vector enabled archetictures such as AVX-512, MIC and GPUs is planned and should be in fact straight-forward to plug them in, by using the [Vc](https://github.com/VcDevel/Vc) library.
-Fastor's underlying vector type APIs are purposely kept very close to `Vc`, so that in eventual case of porting, a change of namespace would suffice.
-- Fastor is for small and on-cache tensors.
-- Most of the points mentioned above, like compile time graph search optimisation, Voigt transformation and the einsum feature is specific to Fastor.
-- While stable, Fastor is in its infancy, whereas most of the aforementioned projects have reached a certain level maturity.